What is Foster Care?

 - If you have a problem or a question, call AARF Coordinators.
 If the animal bites someone (actually breaks the skin), you must call AARF Coordinators immediately, and we will remove our animal from your home.
 Though some biting is fear biting and can be corrected, no animal will be allowed to remain in the program if he has become aggressive.
 If the animal escapes the fence, fights with other animals, won’t leave your cat alone, or has other behavior problems, we need to know this and will probably move the animal to another home, giving you a new foster.
 We may also be able to help with management or training suggestions, and will take these facts into consideration when screening potential adoptive homes for the animal.

 - When your foster dog arrives, AARF Coordinators will tell you everything they know about the animal and its history.
-The dog will have a collar and a tag with “AARF” with the phone number on it, which shall remain on the dog at all times (except during bathing and crate time).
-If the foster home picks up the animal at the clinic or from a volunteer, be sure the collar with AARF tag and rabies tag are on the dog; if not, put them on immediately.
+The dog will have a collar and a tag with “AARF” with the phone number on it, which shall remain on the dog at all times If the foster home picks up the animal at the clinic or from a volunteer, be sure the collar with AARF tag and rabies tag are on the dog; if not, put them on immediately.
 The animal will be vaccinated and neutered; any health problems or behavior issues will be fully discussed.
-The Coordinators will keep in touch with the foster home through E-mail and by phone; we need occasional updates on the dog’s progress for our records and the web site descriptions, so the foster home would need to be available to exchange information with the Coordinators at least every couple of weeks.
-We also appreciate updated pictures for the web site if you can help with that.
-Foster homes need to administer prescription medications and HW preventative (provided by AARF), crate a dog going through HW treatment, follow all veterinarian directions, alert AARF officials of any medical emergencies or if the animal is being taken out of town or out of state for family visits or recreation.
+The Coordinators will keep in touch with the foster home through e-mail and by phone; we need occasional updates on the dog’s progress for our records and the website descriptions, so the foster home would need to be available to exchange information with the Coordinators at least every couple of weeks.
+We also appreciate updated pictures for the website if you can help with that.
+Foster homes need to administer prescription medications and HW preventative (provided by AARF), crate a dog going through heartworm treatment, follow all veterinarian directions, alert AARF representative of any medical emergencies or if the animal is being taken out of town or out of state for family visits or recreation.
 Foster homes also need to observe the animal’s behavior and report any concerns, including if the animal seems to be a runner or actually escapes so we can assist in recovery.
 If the latter happens, the foster family must call us immediately as time is of the essence in capturing our animal.

 - Adoptive homes, of course, are free to change their animal’s names, but foster homes must not do so as the name is the one we use for all our medical records, web site, and program statistics.